presto8/prestobunto/README.md

 # prestobuntu

 A script to customize Ubuntu to my preferences.
-Essential services (like sshd) are installed and annoyances (like update manager popups) are disabled.

-## Installation

-The installation script is auto-updating and has many safety checks.
-Of course, you should inspect and verify it before running (as one should do before running any arbitrary shell script from the Internet).

-### Installation from local file

-    sudo ./setup

-### Installation from Internet

-    curl https://raw.githubusercontent.com/presto8/prestobuntu/master/setup | sudo bash -x

-## Steps

 - Boot
   - Text instead of graphics